Location: The Atlantic Ocean

-Lunch was delicious, Gumbo, rice and watermelon (all separate, of course).
+Lunch was delicious, Gumbo, rice, and a watermelon (all separate, of course).

-The afternoon was first MTE, in which we practiced our navigation skills by solving dead reckoning problems, followed by OCE (taught today by Emma), learning about waves, tides, beaches and estuaries.
-After classes was shower time, which took place down below because once again, it was too windy on deck.
+The afternoon was first MTE, in which we practiced our navigation skills by solving dead reckoning problems, followed by OCE (taught today by Emma), learning about waves, tides, beaches, and estuaries.
+After classes were over, it was shower time, which took place down below because once again, it was too windy on deck.

 Dinner was also amazing, being chicken and biscuits (yes, the same biscuits with which Alberto and I were struggling with this morning – they actually turned out all right).
 David, Mitch, and Emma (staff) make a great team in the kitchen.